theref/blog/README.md

-# Blog
+# theref.eth Blog

-A simple Hugo-based blog deployed to IPFS.
+A simple Hugo-based blog deployed to IPFS, accessible at [theref.eth](https://theref.eth.link).

+Read about the setup in [A Censorship Resistant Blog](https://theref.eth.link/posts/blog-setup/).

 ## Setup